plolcott/x86utm/README.md

 <b>u32 LoadState(u32* state_data);</b>----------------------------// Loads the execution state of a UTM from state_data<br>

 When a UTM is running the execution trace of each assembly language instruction / operating system function call is provided.
+After each DebugStep() virtual machine instruction is executed the Master UTM can examine the machine state of the Slave UTM.